Is Motley Fool a Scam?

 Number 3, they were the best performing low-priced newsletter of 2023:

-See Best Stock Newsletters of 2023 to get our full review and analysis of the performance of all of these
+See Best Stock Newsletters to get our full review and analysis of the performance of all of these.

 Their lighthearted designs, loud marketing, and clever sales tactics can sometimes beg the question, “Is the Motley Fool a scam?”